Drinfeld-Stuhler modules: Basic properties and examples

-\begin{rems} (1) Lemma \ref{lemComEnd} implies that $\End_L(\phi)\otimes_A F$ is a division algebra over $F$.
-In particular, if $L$ has generic $A$-characteristic, then $\End_L(\phi)\otimes_A F$ is a field, since it is commutative by Lemma \ref{lemECom} (see also Theorem \ref{thmEnd}).
+Lemmas \ref{lemSepIsog} and \ref{lemComEnd} imply that any isogeny $u:\phi\to \psi$ between Drinfeld-Stuhler $O_D$-modules over a field $L$ of generic $A$-characteristic is separable.
+In fact, this is true more generally for isogenies between abelian Anderson $A$-modules over $L$; see \cite[Cor.
+5.17]{HartlIsog}.

-(2) Lemmas \ref{lemSepIsog} and \ref{lemComEnd} imply that any isogeny $u:\phi\to \psi$ between Drinfeld-Stuhler $O_D$-modules over a field $L$ of generic $A$-characteristic is separable.
-In fact, this is true more generally for isogenies between Anderson $A$-modules over $L$; see \cite[Cor.
-5.17]{HartlIsog}. \end{rems}
+Lemmas \ref{lem1.7} and \ref{lemComEnd} imply that $\End_L(\phi)\otimes_A F$ is a division algebra over $F$.
+In particular, if $L$ has generic $A$-characteristic, then $\End_L(\phi)\otimes_A F$ is a field, since it is commutative by Lemma \ref{lemECom} (see Theorem \ref{thmEnd} for a more precise statement).